domsteil/sgxjvm-public/docs/source/rng-client.rst

 Similarly there are some non-critical IAS responses that you may want to accept.
 See the command-specific ``--help`` for more options.

-Finally to retrieve a verified and signed RNG:
+Finally to retrieve a 1Kb random byte array:

 .. parsed-literal::

     java -jar |rng-client-jar| get-random localhost:8080 -e |rng-enclave-debug-metadata|

 ``get-random`` accepts similar flags to ``verify-attestation``, as it does full verification of the quote.
+In addition it checks that the signature over the returned bytes is done by the key in the quote.
 If successful, it will print some base64 encoded randomness it received from the enclave.